tribixbite/awesome/README.md

 *   [alizdavoodi/MCPDocSearch](https://github.com/alizdavoodi/MCPDocSearch) - This project provides a toolset to crawl websites wikis, tool/library documentions and generate Markdown documentation, and make that documentation searchable via a Model Context Protocol (MCP) server, designed for integration with tools like Cursor.
 *   [existence-master/Sentient](https://github.com/existence-master/Sentient) - A personal AI assistant for everyone
 *   [assafelovic/gpt-researcher](https://github.com/assafelovic/gpt-researcher) - An autonomous agent that conducts deep research on any data using any LLM providers.
-*   [NPC-Worldwide/npcpy](https://github.com/NPC-Worldwide/npcpy) - AI research and development
+*   [NPC-Worldwide/npcpy](https://github.com/NPC-Worldwide/npcpy) - The python library for research and development in NLP, multimodal LLMs, Agents, ML, Knowledge Graphs, and more.
 *   [blazickjp/arxiv-mcp-server](https://github.com/blazickjp/arxiv-mcp-server) - A Model Context Protocol server for searching and analyzing arXiv papers
 *   [mrexodia/ida-pro-mcp](https://github.com/mrexodia/ida-pro-mcp) - AI-powered reverse engineering assistant that bridges IDA Pro with language models through MCP.
 *   [Klavis-AI/klavis](https://github.com/Klavis-AI/klavis) - Klavis AI (YC X25):  MCP integration platforms that let AI agents use tools reliably at any scale